minoobeyzavi/Transpara/Documentation/README.md

   * One general article per section with internal links that jump to numbered subsections.
-  * Example: VISUAL KPI INTERFACE PREREQUISITES should be a subsection fo another article.
+  * Example: [Visual KPI Interace Prerequisites](http://betadocs.transpara.com/knowledge-base/interface-prerequisites/) should be a subsection fo another article.
   * Links to previous and next page for more intuitive navigation.
-  * Simpler & more interesting titles.
+  * Simpler titles
   * A single list of articles, "Table of Contents" similar to [inmation System Documentation](https://inmation.com/wiki/index.php?title=Sysdoc)